 The interest in the combination of psychiatry and addiction goes back to 1982 , the year in which the basis was laid for a large number of prevalence studies and projects aiming at development of guidelines.
 The focus of interest lies in personality pathology and interpersonal aspects of personality.

 In 1993 he obtained his PhD at Radboud University in Nijmegen on a thesis in which a prediction model was tested for recovery from alcohol dependence.
 He was trained as a lecturer in Evidence Based Medicine in Oxford and he uses EBM as a learning method.

 From 1999, he strives for narrowing the gap between science and practice in the field of addiction and addiction care.
-Since than he is the scientific director of the Nijmegen Institute for Scientist - Practitioners in Addiction, a network in which the aim is to link science and practice and to promote collaboration between different disciplines and between institutions.
-An endeavour that is rewarded by a young institution with a large number of PhD project, postdoctoral and smaller collaborative projects.
+From 2000 till 2016 he was the scientific director of the Nijmegen Institute for Scientist - Practitioners in Addiction, a network in which the aim is to link science and practice and to promote collaboration between different disciplines and between institutions.
+An endeavour that is rewarded by a young institution with a large number of PhD project, postgraduate and smaller collaborative projects.
 Collaboration that has also an international character.

-Since 2005 he is professor for the Foundation NISPA within the Faculty of Social Sciences (Clinical Psychology) .
+From 2005 till 2016 he was professor for the Foundation NISPA within the Faculty of Social Sciences (Clinical Psychology) .
 He is a member of several professional associations (NVVP, VGCt, NVP, VVGN, Society for the Study of the Addictions).
-He is a member of the Steering Committee ‘Scoring Results’.
+He was a member of the Steering Committee ‘Scoring Results’.

-Since 2007 he is the principal lecturer of the Master in Addiction Medicine (MIAM ), a training course within the UMCN of the Radboud University Nijmegen.
+From 2007 till 2016 he was the principal lecturer of the Master in Addiction Medicine (MIAM ), a training course within the UMCN of the Radboud University Nijmegen.
 Graduates from the MIAM can be registered as addiction specialists in the register of the Dutch Society of Medicine (KNMG).